 And that’s what inspired this new adventure I’m embarking on.
 I’ve created my own little prayer journal in a traveler’s notebook and I’m only writing things down on the left so that I can also have room for a record of God’s faithfulness to answer.

 I don’t know why I doubt sometimes.
 I’m so darn human, I get frustrated with myself.
 But I’ve seen Him do it, again and again.

 Exactly15 years after I sat under that tree in Bolivia, on my 30th birthday, I sat in a church 1,100 miles from where I grew up and listened to a woman share the most amazing story.

 She had adopted her children from Bolivia and shared about a ministry that had been birthed in prayer and changed her kids’ lives.

 The missionaries she connected with there were the same ones I had prayed with 15 years earlier.
 The ministry her kids were blessed by?
 Yup, you guessed it — the same ministry we prayed for before it even existed!

 Tears ran down my face as I realized that God had just given me the gift of not only knowing in my head that He answers prayer but getting to hear and meet one of those answers.

 Would You Like To Join Me?

 I’m inviting you to join me on this journey for the next five days and rekindle the flames of your faith that have settled into embers or to start a fire that you’ve never had before.
-To learn more and sign up, visit the Prayer Challenge sign up page.
+Click the button below to learn more and SIGN UP!